 Compared to the rest of the body, the liver has a significant amount of blood flowing through it, an estimated 13% of the body’s blood is in the liver at any given time.

-According to Johns Hopkins Medicine, the liver’s major functions are in the metabolic processes of the body, but is also involved in many life-sustaining processes, which include:
+According to Johns Hopkins Medicine, the liver’s major functions are in the metabolic processes of the body, but it is also involved in many life-sustaining processes, which include:

-• Creating immune system factors that can help the body fight against infection or pathogens in the body
+Creating immune system factors that can help the body fight against infection or pathogens in the body

-• Producing proteins in conjunction with vitamin K (that is produced largely in the colon) that are important in the blood clotting process, and an important part of healing
+Producing proteins in conjunction with vitamin K (that is produced largely in the colon) that are important in the blood clotting process, and an important part of healing

-• The liver is also one of the organs that help break down old or damaged blood cells and eliminate them from the body
+The liver is also one of the organs that help break down old or damaged blood cells and eliminate them from the body

 From a digestive and metabolic standpoint, the liver produces an estimated 800 to 1,000 milliliters (ml) of bile each day.
-This yellow, brownish, or olive green liquid, is collected in small ducts and then passed on to the main bile duct which carries the bile to a part of the small intestine called the duodenum.
+This yellow, brownish or olive green liquid is collected in small ducts and then passed on to the main bile duct which carries the bile to a part of the small intestine called the duodenum.
 The small intestine uses the bile to further help with the breakdown and absorption of fats.
 Any extra bile is stored in the gallbladder to be used later.

 In the metabolism of carbohydrates, the liver helps to ensure that the level of sugar in your blood (blood glucose) maintains stability.
-As discussed in the science post on insulin, if your blood sugar levels increase, for example after a meal, the liver removes sugar from blood supplied by the portal vein and stores it in the form of glycogen.
-If the blood sugar levels drop or are too low, the liver breaks down glycogen and releases sugar into the blood to be used by the body as needed.
+As discussed in the science post on insulin, if your blood sugar levels increase (for example, after a meal), the liver removes sugar from blood supplied by the portal vein and stores it in the form of glycogen.
+If the blood sugar levels drop or are too low, the liver breaks down glycogen and releases sugar into the blood to be used by the body, as needed.

 In addition to glycogen, the liver also stores fat-soluble vitamins and minerals such as copper and iron, and releases them into the blood when needed.